tailhook/lithos/docs/master_config.rst

    (default ``/var/log/lithos``) The directory where master and each of the application logs are created (unless are overrided by sandbox config).

+.. opt:: config-log-dir

+   (default ``/var/log/lithos/config``) The directory where configurations of the processes are stored.
+These are used by ``lithos_clean`` to find out when it's safe to clean directories.
+You may also reconstruct processes configuration at any point in time using this directory.

+.. opt:: stdio-log-dir

+   (default ``/var/log/lithos/stderr``) The directory where stderr of the processes will be forwarded.
+One file per sandbox is created.

+   These files are created by lithos and file descriptor is passed to the application as both the stdout and stderr.
+Lithos does not parse, copy or otherwise proxy the data.
+The operating system does all the work.
+This also means lithos can't rotate or do any other magical things with the log.

+   This should be used only to tackle the critical errors.
+Application should send log to a syslog or write some rotating log files on it's own, because there is no good tools to groups lines of the stderr into solid log messages that include tracebacks and other fancy stuff.

+   Good utilities to manage the files:

+   * ``logrotate`` in ``copytruncate`` mode
+   * ``rsyslog`` with file input plugin

+   This can be overridden in process by :opt:`stdout-stderr-file`.

+   .. note:: The path is reopened on process restart.
+      If :opt:`restart-process-only` is `true` then it's only reopened when configuration changes.
+This is good to know if you remove or rename the file by hand.

 .. opt:: log-file

    (default ``master.log``) Master log file.
 Relative paths are treated from